saikiranbheemagani/SecureVision-FaceAccessSystem/README.md

 Integrate with attendance systems.

 🙋‍♂️ Author
-This project was developed by Sai Rishi Kiran Mannava, as part of an academic initiative to demonstrate the application of computer vision in real-time security systems.
+This project was developed by Sai Kiran Bheemagani, as part of an academic initiative to demonstrate the application of computer vision in real-time security systems.

 GitHub Profile →